phonaputer/hands_on_go/README.md

 Please push your code to a branch on the origin and open a pull request from your branch into master branch.
 Then, please send a link to the pull request to the trainer for verification.

-No worries if your code is looking a bit dirty or unmaintainable, this is one of the learning targets of the workshop.
+No worries if your code is looking a dirty or unmaintainable, improving this is one of the learning targets of the workshop.